In the Snow

 Cross Country Skier Magazine made this distinction… “Bemidji is one of the most attractive areas to ski in the United States.”
 Beautiful as well as bountiful, there are nine trails sites located downtown or just minutes away, offering skiers more than 80 miles of challenging and spectacular scenery.
 With a variety of ski style trails for every level of skill, you’ll soon see why Bemidji is home to so many cross-country skiing enthusiasts.

 Fish foodies swear there is nothing more delicious than a freshly pulled catch from the frozen northern waters.
 And if you are a catch and release enthusiast, winter fishing is a whole different brand of exciting fun– whether over a hole seated on a bucket, or toasting your toes in a decked-out fishhouse.
 Avid Bemidji fisherman find winter walleye success on most larger lakes in the area, and panfish active this time of year on many smaller lakes.
-Area guides and rentals available, with fun events such as BSU’s Hardwater Classic tournament held in February.
+Area guides and rentals available, with fun events such Winterfest’s Hardwater Classic tournament held in February.